alvaroalea/QL_TheQuill_Tools/info/ql_database.md

 The format of the individual tables is then:
 ## Process / Response

 The Process table is executed before user input, the Response after.
-Both table has four bytes per entry:
+Both table has 6 bytes per entry:

 ```
 	DB	word_id	;Verb to match, 0xFF is a wildcard